 We Are Created for Community

-We are created to be in relationship.
+We are created to be in community and relationship.
 We need to talk to people face to face, see people for who they really are, and interact with others in person, not just through a screen, on a regular basis.

 As writers, we may get used to spending time alone.
 Sometimes this is important.
 But this year, I’m committing to making community a higher priority because I’ve seen what real social distancing, isolation, and division does to us as individuals and as a society; and it’s not good.

 I never knew how much sleep I would lose in the first week of my daughter’s life.
 I also never knew how strong my wife really was or much we were both capable of enduring and overcoming as new, sleep-deprived parents.
 But here we are, a month in and still going strong.

 It’s been said before.
 “You will never know what you are capable of until you are tried and tested.”
 Likewise, you will never know how strong and persistent you can be until you are stretched, challenged, or pushed to your limits.

 No matter how exhausted or broken you may feel coming into 2021, in the words of A.A.
 Milne,

 “you are braver than you believe, and stronger than you seem, and smarter than you think.”

 There may be times when the eagles of life swoop down to rescue you.
 You may need a little deus ex machina in your story right about now.
 I get it, and may seem like those moments lately haven't come as swiftly or often as you’d like.
 But hold on!
 Keep fighting.
 Keep writing.

 Take your breaks.
 Turn off the television.
 Step away from social media and get some fresh air.
 But don’t disengage.
 This is not the end of the road and certainly not the end of your story.